PhD topics in HR to shift to the Academic sector and join an MBA College as a Lecturer

 savlok

-hi, my research topic is knowledge management in indian manufacturing companies. its related to HR.
+Hi, my research topic is knowledge management in Indian manufacturing companies.
+It's related to HR.
+E-KM and e-learning are also some challenging topics in HR.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute